KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 ### 6.8 Structural Metaphysics Module — Initial Seating

-Gathered from `metaphysics-symbol-key.md` as the registry to which every other chart defers, with `MP08-symbol-key-ch21.md` as its canonical twin and the originating Structural Metaphysics volumes as full exposition.
+Gathered from `metaphysics-symbol-key.md` — the registry whose glyph assignments and recorded standings the other charts align to per §6.4 — with `MP08-symbol-key-ch21.md` as its canonical twin and the originating Structural Metaphysics volumes as full exposition.
 The layer chart of §6.1 and the principles of §6.2 already carry much of this discipline; this module supplies the operating architecture those two sections presuppose without defining.
 Several of these entries are Core candidates — operative in two or more disciplines — and move to §6.1 / §6.2 when the Core is next revised (§6.3); they are seated here so they are defined now.
 Coverage at this seating is **initial population** from the registry; the volume-first gathering of §6.4 remains owed.

 #### 6.8.1 Absolute and relative structure